alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 </body>
 ```

 We have two `div` elements in the body, and two scripts.
-The first `div` is the text you see at the top of the map.
-The second `div`, with the ID of `"map"`, contains our map, though there is very little indication yet that it does anything.
+The first `div` contains the header text you see at the top of the map.
+The second `div`, with the ID of `"map"`, contains our map, although there is very little indication yet that it actually does anything.
 The clue lies in the two pieces of Javascript that get loaded next.
-The first is the standard Leaflet Javascript that brings along the functionality of every Leaflet map you've ever seen.
+The first is the standard Leaflet Javascript that brings along the functionality of every Leaflet slippy map you've ever seen.
 The second is a custom bit of code where we specify our own special map.
 This bit of code is in the Github repo, and is called `make_map.js`.
 Let's take a look at that next.

 ```javascript
 var carViewshed = '/data/tiles/car/Mapnik/{z}/{x}/{y}.png',